ablyamitsaini/ewheelers_V9.1.1/readme.txt

 Bug:
 Enhancements :
-    -> Updated reset all link in products listing page filters
+    -> Updated reset all link in products listing page filters -> Added icons for dashboard and shop.
+Added new link for home redirection in user's dashboard.

 <!---- Release notes TV-9.0.1.20191009 -- >
 Bug: